serverless/serverless/docs/providers/aws/guide/serverless.yml.md

   memorySize: 512 # Overwrite the default memory size.
 Default is 1024
   timeout: 10 # The default is 6
   deploymentBucket: com.serverless.${self:provider.region}.deploys # Overwrite the default deployment bucket
+  role: arn:aws:iam::XXXXXX:role/role # Overwrite the default IAM role which is used for all functions
+  environment: # Service wide environment variables
+    serviceEnvVar: 123456789
   apiKeys: # List of API keys to be used by your service API Gateway REST API
     - myFirstKey
     - ${opt:stage}-myFirstKey